Glenmona Lodge was built around 1834 and later enlarged by Michael Harrison. It is one of the ‘original’ 5 big houses in the area.

 For several years the house was leased to the Health and Social Care Board and used as a nursing home.
 It has since, however, been taken back by the National Trust.
 Since then, the local community and key stakeholders have been involved in an ongoing consultation about its future.

 Today it is regularly used for community meetings and social events and a community allotment scheme takes place on its grounds.
-There is a Red Squirrel Playground in the adjoining forest, which is protected and preserved by National Trust Rangers.
+There is a Red Squirrel Playground in the adjoining forest, which is protected and preserved by the Glens Red Squirrel Group in partnership with the National Trust Rangers.